boonebgorges/bbg-record-blog-role-changes/readme.md

 This plugin will record all changes in user blog roles (`wp_x_capabalities` usermeta) across an entire WordPress installation.

-The plugin attempts to record BuddyPress-specific information.
-If you aren't running BuddyPress, be sure to remove those lines.

 ## Setup

 * Put the plugin file into your `wp-content/mu-plugins/` directory.